zavolanlab/zarp/docs/guides/usage.md

 # Execution of pipelines

-ZARP consists of three different pipelines.
-The main pipeline processes the data, the second allows you to download the sequencing libraries from the Sequence Read Archive (SRA), and the third populates a file with the samples and determines sample specific parameters.

-If you can create a `samples.tsv` file and fill in the metadata for the different sequencing experiments then the main pipeline can analyze your data.
+Next to the ZARP workflow for RNA-Seq analysis, this project comes with two auxiliary workflows for fetching samples from the Sequence Read Archive and populating a sparse sample table with inferred sample metadata.
+This section describes how to run each of these workflows.

 !!! info "Prerequisites"

-    The code below assume that you have already [installed](./installation.md) ZARP.
+    All usage examples in this section assume that you have already [installed](./installation.md) ZARP.

-## How to run ZARP
+## How to analyze your RNA-Seq samples?

 1. Assuming that your current directory is the workflow repository's root directory, create a directory for your workflow run and move into it with: